exasol/python-toolbox/doc/developer_guide/modules/sphinx/sphinx.rst

     **Attribution**

-    A big thanks to the original author and project `Jan Holthuis <https://github.com/Holzhaus>`_, as well as `Samuel Dowling <https://github.com/samuel-emrys>`_, from whom we took various patches for the plugin from his fork.
+    A big thanks to the original author and project `Jan Holthuis <https://github.com/Holzhaus>`_, as well as `Samuel Dowling <https://github.com/samuel-emrys>`_, as we took various patches for the plugin from his fork.

     Note: Both projects are published under the `BSD-2 license <https://opensource.org/license/bsd-2-clause>`_.